Why does society want this to continue being the story of our Black girls?

 Project DIVA International is on the front lines of

-ensuring our girls have a space both virtually and literally - in spite of the lack of love and grace being shown towards them in the world.
+ensuring our girls have sacred spaces both virtually and literally - in spite of the lack of love and grace being shown towards them in the world.

 They love being supported in knowing that their inner visions are attainable.

 We exist to support brilliant, trail blazing Black girls who desire to get results in their lives, now!

 To get these results, our girls are stepping up to be challenged, take on opportunities, get assistance with life, commitment management skills and to articulate their voice in our space.
 They really value our women members who are making time to inspire them and who are cheering them on as they make no excuses towards attaining their visions.

 Project DIVA began in 2007/08 as a pilot program out of Dunwoody Academy in Minneapolis.
 From February to June, of that school year, Neda Kellogg, Etosha Cook and Jahonna Olsen guided girls towards a self-discovery journey learning how their academic, social and emotional behaviors affected their lives both in and outside of school.